elastisys/compliantkubernetes/docs/user-guide/additional-services/argocd.md

 ## Getting Access

-Your administrator will set up the authentication inside Compliant Kubernetes, which will give you access to ArgoCD UI.
+Your administrator will set up the authentication inside Compliant Kubernetes, which will give you access to Argo CD UI.

 ## Follow the Go-Live Checklist